AthemiS13/nutribuddy/README.md

-# NutriBuddy - Calorie & Macro Tracker
+# Nutrix - Calorie & Macro Tracker

 A comprehensive calorie and macronutrient tracking web application built with Next.js, Firebase, and the USDA FoodData Central API.
 Designed for deployment on Cloudflare Pages.